 How to Market Matching Gifts

-One of the biggest obstacles for nonprofit organizations, such as schools, trying to receive matching gifts is a lack of awareness of the programs.
+One of the biggest obstacles for organizations, such as schools, trying to receive matching gifts is a lack of awareness of the programs.
 That means all you need to do to increase your matching gift revenue is simply spread the word!

 Our favorite way to inform people about matching gifts is through a software dedicated to doing just that.
 For high schools, and really any other educational institution, we recommend checking out Double the Donation’s Premium Plan.